There are so many different kinds of

 Places like Full Sail allow a more focused setting where you can

-become a specialist in digital media (vs. having to take all kinds of
+become a specialist in digital media (vs. having to take all kinds

 irrelevant courses in college).